 - Catechu (Catechu nigrum) is normally black or pale and used to make medicine to treat a range of problems from diarrhea, indigestion, colitis, and even relief from osteoarthritic pain.

 - Myrobalan (Terminalia chebula) is relied upon for pain relief, soothing a sore throat, and relieving congestion to name a few.

 - Bala (Sida cordifolia) has been used for treating conditions such as narcolepsy, anemia, EDS, and abscesses.

 However, the current level of controlled studies on the proven amplification effects of Shilajit is few and far between.
 Some in the medical research space would argue that the findings are questionable, with the evidence being anecdotal at best.

 This is not to say that the research has come to a halt on this miracle of Nature.
 There are consistent studies being undertaken to explore the potential synergies that Shilajit may have with other herbs.

 Take me back up to the Table of Contents.

 2 – Chronic Fatigue Syndrome and Energy Levels

-For those who suffer from the impacts of Chronic Fatigue Syndrome (CFS), they know all too well the acute extent of tiredness, or fatigue that it can cause.
+Another of the shilajit benefits can be seen here for those who suffer from the impacts of Chronic Fatigue Syndrome (CFS) know all too well the acute extent of tiredness, or fatigue that it can cause.
 Some compare the feeling of CFS to Adrenal Fatigue.